Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

   copyq_flagsstateoverride=";;;;;1;;" # notice the one in the autostart bit That bit indicates override in the flag, ignoring the state of the runtime flag and always being an autostart program.
+  - Add new flag to force the installation even if you do not match the needed permissions (-P) and its counterpart (-p) which is the default behaviour

   - Also, we will use (using declare, in runtime) a variable called FEATUREKEYNAME_flagsstate where we will put the actual bits that customizer uses.
 When having a -n we will delete